-The General Council of the AITUC, which is meeting at Bangalore ought to review the functioning of the E.S.I. to oring about radical improvements in its structure and the benefit provisions.
+The General Council of the AITUC, which is meeting at Bangalore ought to review the functioning of the E.S.I.
+Scheme and decide upon a plan of agitation and mass action to bring about radical improvements in its structure and the benefit provisions.

-Ever since the inauguration of the Scheme, the AITUC unions and the State units have made various representations, suggesting improvements in the Scheme.
-In places like Calcutta and Amitsar and Bombay, demonstrations and Conferences against the functioning of the Scheme have been held.
-However, so far there has not been any joint and coordinated agitation in all the important centres at one and the same time.
-Our attation so far yielded some partial results on a local scale.
-But these by themselves could not bring about any radical and basic changes in the Scheme.
-It is, therefore, necessary that the General Council should consider and decide upon an all-India plan of action on the basis of the following immediate lemands.
+Ever since the inauguration of the Scheme, the AITUC unions and the State units have made various representations, suggest ing improvements in the Scheme.
+In places like Calcutta and Amritsar and Bombay, demonstrations and Conferences against functioning of the Scheme have been held.
+However, so all the important centres at one and the same time.
+Our agitation so far yielded some partial results on a local scale but these by themselves could not bring about any radical that the General Council should consider and decide upon an All-India plan of action on the basis of the following immediate demands.

-- 1) Reduction of workers' contribution by 50 per cent and enhancement of employers' contribution to Schedule I rate under the Act; - ii) Immediate construction of E.S.I.
-Hospitals in Bombay and Calcutta; - iii) Extension of Scheme to families of insured workers and provision for full medical care and hospitalisa-tion for families; - Democratise the structure of E.S.I.
-Corporation, increase workers representation on the Corporation and on its committees and give adequate representation to the AITUC.
+- Reduction of workers' contribution by 50 per cent and enhancement of employers' contribution to Schedule I rate under the Act; - ii) Immediate construction of E.S.I.
+Hospitals in Bombay and Calcutta; - iii) Extension of Scheme to families of insured workers and provision for full medical care and hospitalisation for families; - Democratise the structure of E.S.I.
+Corporation, increase workers' representation on the Corporation and on its committees and give adequate representation to the AITUC.